 Persian gardens are supposed to illustrate heaven on earth and they sure do a good job at it.
 They are almost always divided into 4 sectors symbolizing the Zoroastrian elements of sky, water, earth and plants.
 In Kashan water is scarce yet it flows with abundance in the Fin garden finding its way from a natural spring to turquoise-coloured pools and fountains.

 The Fin garden also comes with a Bathhouse complex which is most famous for the murder of Amir Kabir – A national hero to Iranians and prime minister under Naser od-Din Shah who was murdered in this bathhouse.

 Go down history lane at Tappe Sialk

-Super close to Fin garden is Tappe Sialk (Tappe: hill in Persian) – one the oldest and richest archeological sites in central Iran.
+Super close to Fin garden is Tappe Sialk (Tappe: a hill in Persian) – one of the oldest and richest archaeological sites in central Iran.
 The oldest settlements in Sialk date back to 5500–6000 BC.
 Pottery utensils, metal tools and domestic implements made out of clay, stone and bones were found here and yet only 18% is told to be excavated by now.

 Most of the pieces found here are currently kept at the Louvre and National Museum of Iran.

 Visit a theological school

 The Agha Bozorg mosque and madrasah (theological school) is the finest example of Islamic complex in Kashan and famous for its symmetrical design.
 The madrasah in the sunken courtyard is still in use.
 Imagine having this place as a school!
 Sigh…

 If possible, organizing your Kashan trip for spring is the perfect idea as this is when the fields of rose bushes outside of town have bloomed and if you plan ahead you’d be able to observe the rose petal distillation ceremony.
 If you wake up early you can even go ahead and help the locals with the flower picking and observe the process of turning them into rosewater.